isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1469.md

 ---
-title: Flange Facer
+title: The flange facer is a cutting tool which prepares flange faces to ensure they have a perfect seal when assembled.
+This ensures the integrity of the flange joint for operations.
+The flange facer is usually pneumatically powered.
+Time is saved during operation as there can be less rework.
 permalink: /productivity-solutions-grant/solutionrepo/solution1469
 ---

 ### Description

-The flange facer is a cutting tool which prepares flange faces to ensure they have a perfect seal when assembled.
-This ensures the integrity of the flange joint for operations.
-The flange facer is usually pneumatically powered.
-Time is saved during operation as there can be less rework.

 ### Details of Solution